blowb/blowb-doc/what-is-blowb.rst

     You should have received a copy of the GNU General Public License along with Blowb.
 If not, see
     <http://www.gnu.org/licenses/>.

-Blowb is a free document project which aims to help individuals and organizations set up servers which run free/open-source Internet and/or intranet services.
+Blowb is a project which aims to help individuals and organizations set up servers which run free/open-source Internet and/or intranet services.
 The Blowb project also promotes open `federation
 <https://en.wikipedia.org/wiki/Federation_(information_technology)>`_ protocols and software whenever applicable.

+The project consists of two parts: the Blowb Software Project and the Blowb Document Project.
+This document is the main part of the Blowb Document Project.